 Rotary Evaporator Configuration Diagrams & Images

 The method of action decreases the pressure inside of the round bottom flask and increases the surface area through gentle rotation which improves process time.
 Gentle agitation promotes through evaporation and reduces the risk of bumping or flash boiling.

 The water condenser is replaced by a cold trap that enables very low freezing temperatures.
-Hence, with this assembly, it is also possible to completely condense such extremely volatile and low-boiling solvents as chloroform or dichloromethane.
+Hence, with this assembly, it is also possible to completely condense extremely volatile and low-boiling solvents such as chloroform or dichloromethane.
 You can fill the cold trap not only with common freezing mixtures such as dry ice/acetone (-70°C) or ice/common salt (-20°C) but also with liquid nitrogen (approx. -190°C).
 This allows you to perform sublimations as well.
 The cold trap does not require running water for cooling; therefore, it saves water.

 - Programmable, Bath synchronized control